Closing and Completing Certifications

 Error handling (unpublished playbooks, deleted actions)

-- The affected applications or groups appear with error indicators.
+• The affected applications or groups will appear with error indicators in the Certification Overview.

 Ability to edit playbooks before conclusion

-You can still edit playbooks while the certification is in the review stage.
+Playbooks can still be edited while the certification is in the review stage.

-- Even after reviewers finish their actions and sign off, you can modify the linked playbooks.
+• Even after reviewers finish their actions and sign off, the linked playbooks can be modified.

-- This flexibility allows you to adjust remediation steps before you lock the configuration.
+• This flexibility allows adjustments to remediation steps before locking the configuration.

-- Once you click Conclude Review, Zluri locks the setup and triggers remediation actions.
+• Once Conclude Review is clicked, Zluri locks the setup and triggers remediation actions, preventing further edits.

 5. Remediation Execution